Shank (2009 film): Plot

 Soon, the boys are overtaken by the embrace of the first flush of love.
-Cal and Olivier's relationship progress, but Olivier is warned by Scott, who happens to be one of his professors, to be wary of Cal.
+Cal and Olivier's relationship progresses, but Olivier is warned by Scott, who happens to be one of his professors, to be wary of Cal.
 Scott gives Olivier his phone number and tells Olivier to contact him if he is ever in need of help.
-Nessa cannot contain her rage for Cal's disloyalty to the gang and sets about hunting him down, intent on destroying him once and for all.
-With her gang in tow and Jonno tightly wound up, she kidnaps Olivier, taunting Cal with video messages via her mobile phone, to come and save his boyfriend.
+Nessa cannot contain her rage for Cal's disloyalty to the gang and sets about hunting him down with intent on destroying him once and for all.
+With her gang, she kidnaps Olivier, taunting Cal with video messages via her mobile phone, to come and save his boyfriend.
 Arriving at the abandoned factory where they are all waiting for him, he reveals that he is equally hurt by the child she lost, as he was the father.
 Meanwhile, Jonno and the other gang members begin to destroy Cal's car before they turn toward him.
 As the showdown unfolds, Nessa loses all control of events and Jonno explodes in act of sexual aggression by raping Cal and leaving everyone traumatized.
 Shocked by what she has witnessed, Nessa realizes she will now never be able to break the bond between Cal and Olivier while she and the other gang members flee.
 Olivier then contacts Scott for help and he rescues them and tends to Cal's wounds.

 As the film ends Cal sends Scott a video of the man being beat up in the opening scenes of the movie, with the message "Sorry".
 That man turns out to be Scott's husband (they both wore wedding rings) who is still in a coma at the hospital.
 Cal throws away his phone, before joining hands and boarding a train with Olivier, severing his last remaining link to the gang and his old life.